The Aviation Law Review: Australia

 not being carriage to which the 1999 Montreal Convention, the Warsaw Convention, the Hague Protocol, the Montreal Protocol No. 4 or the Guadalajara Convention applies.

-Part IV imposes liability on a carrier, with certain exceptions, for injury or death caused to a passenger, or for the loss or damage to a passenger's baggage.6 Where no convention, Part IV, or any applicable state legislation applies, then an action will be governed by common law principles.
+Part IV imposes liability on a carrier, with certain exceptions, for injury or death caused to a passenger, or for the loss of or damage to a passenger's baggage.6 Where no convention, Part IV or any applicable state legislation applies, then an action will be governed by common law principles.

 Other relevant pieces of legislation regarding carriage include the Customs Act 1901 (Cth), which regulates the import and export of goods via customs, and the carriage of dangerous goods is regulated by the Crimes (Aviation) Act 1991 (Cth) and its associated regulations.

 In terms of the operation of civil aviation aircraft, the Civil Aviation Act 1988 (Cth) is the governing legislation, with its main object being to establish a regulatory framework for maintaining, enhancing and promoting the safety of civil aviation, with particular emphasis on preventing aviation accidents and incidents.7 The Civil Aviation Safety Authority was established through this Act under Section 8, and its role is to oversee this and other pieces of legislation to ensure a safe and high-quality aviation sector.